Suriname: Road

-Suriname, along with neighboring Guyana, is one of only two countries on the mainland South American continent that drive on the left, although many vehicles are left-hand-drive as well as right-hand-drive.
-One explanation for this practice is that at the time of its colonization of Suriname, the Netherlands itself used left-hand traffic, also introducing the practice in the Dutch East Indies, now Indonesia.
-Another is that Suriname was first colonized by the British, and for practical reasons, this was not changed when it came under Dutch administration.
+Suriname, along with neighbouring Guyana, is one of only two countries on the mainland South American continent that drive on the left, although many vehicles are left-hand-drive as well as right-hand-drive.
+One explanation for this practice is that at the time of its colonisation of Suriname, the Netherlands itself used left-hand traffic, also introducing the practice in the Dutch East Indies, now Indonesia.
+Another is that Suriname was first colonised by the British, and for practical reasons, this was not changed when it came under Dutch administration.
 Although the Netherlands converted to driving to the right at the end of the 18th century, Suriname did not.

 As of 2003, Suriname had 4303 km (2674 miles) of roads, of which 1119 km (695 miles) are paved.

 Air

 The country has 55 mostly small airports, of which only six are paved.

 The only international airport that supports large jet aircraft is Johan Adolf Pengel International Airport.